About Ghostly Beard

 “Returning to music was hard at first because I was frustrated with my loss of technique,” shares the Montreal, Canada-based artist.
 “But when I re-discovered the pleasure of songwriting, I found myself mining an emotional depth I hadn’t reached before.”

 Talbot will release his oeuvre in the coming months through a series of EPs and albums.
 Each collection will be thoughtfully sequenced by mood, genre, and aesthetic for an eclectic array of cohesively collected works.
-His kaleidoscopic creativity has garnered him comparisons to a bevy of artists, a select cross section of which includes Steely Dan, Pink Floyd, James Taylor, Peter Gabriel, Pat Metheny, Cat Stevens, Weather Report, Michael Franks and Chicago.
+His kaleidoscopic creativity has garnered him comparisons to a bevy of artists, a select cross section of which includes Steely Dan, Pink Floyd, James Taylor, Peter Gabriel, Pat Metheny, Cat Stevens, Weather Report, Michael Franks or Eric Clapton.
 Within this intrepidly artistic and wildly eclectic blend, Ghostly Beard creates a majestic signature sonic environment that’s sweetly melancholic, blurring the line between dark catharsis and subtle rays of hope.

 Talbot prefers the anonymity of the Ghostly Beard moniker because it affords him a music-first platform in line with his artistic ethos: “I like to be in the shadows and just focus on the work,” he reveals.
 In keeping with these ideals he eschews live performances.

 Ghostly Beard’s music offers an immersive emotionality that can appear enigmatic.
 Beneath its dreaminess are themes of absence, yearning for the past, regret and hope.
 Also penetrating what could seem like Ghostly Beard’s icy veneer of anonymity is the love for his daughter.
 “Something changed for me when I became a father.
 Even if I am something of a loner in this world, she is there to ground me,” Talbot shares.